GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 **Date:** May 11, 2026 · **License:** CC0
 **For:** NPT Review Conference delegates · Civil society organisations · Disarmament researchers

 The comprehensive civil society submission to the 11th NPT Review Conference.
-Integrates the full GSC framework — AI safety, consciousness quality, nuclear stability — into a single policy argument.
+Integrates the full GSC framework into a single policy argument.
 Includes analysis of all nine nuclear-armed states and game-theoretic assessment of current deterrence dynamics.

 ---